-Students needing to call home due to illness may use school telephones, when deemed necessary by the school nurse or administrator.
+Students needing to call home due to illness may use school telephones.
 All other arrangements (after school transportation, permission to participate in an activity after school, missing schoolwork, band instruments, etc.) need to be taken care of at home before students leave for school in the mornings.